Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH Theory

-A simplification can be introduced in Eq.~(\ref{SuperfluidInstability}) since the critical velocity of spontaneous vortex formation in the A phase is low, of order 0.1\,rad/s \cite{CritVelocityA-Phase}, while in the B phase it is higher at $\gtrsim 2\,$rad/s, depending on the smoothness of the quartz cylinder wall \cite{VorForm}.
+A simplification can be introduced in Eq.~(\ref{SuperfluidInstability}) since the critical velocity of spontaneous vortex formation in the A phase is low, of order 0.1\,rad/s \cite{CritVelocityA-Phase}, while in the B phase it is much higher $\gtrsim 2\,$rad/s, depending on the smoothness of the cylinder wall \cite{VorForm}.
 We approximate the A phase as being in the equilibrium rotating state, $\mathbf{v}_\mathrm{sA} \approx \mathbf{\Omega} \times \mathbf{r} = \mathbf{v}_\mathrm{n}$ (in the laboratory coordinate system), so that only the flow velocity in the vortex-free B phase counts: $\mathbf{v}_\mathrm{sB} = - \mathbf{\Omega} \times \mathbf{r}$ (in the rotating coordinate system).
 Eq.~(\ref{SuperfluidInstability}) is thereby reduced to

 Here $\rho_{\rm sB}$ is the density of the superfluid component in the B phase at the interface.
 Note that compared to the corresponding value from Eq.~(\ref{InstabilityCriterion}) for the ideal inviscid fluid, $\Omega_{\mathrm{c}}^2$ in Eq.~(\ref{SuperfluidInstability-2}) is smaller by a factor of 2.
-For analysing measurements, the instability criterion can be divided in predominantly experimental or theoretical parts, $w_\mathrm{exp}$ and $w_\mathrm{theo}$,